Levonte Johnson

-Levonte Leroy Brown Johnson (born March 15, 1999) is a Canadian professional soccer player who plays for the Colorado Springs Switchbacks FC in the USL Championship.
-He plays as a forward.
+Levonte Leroy Brown Johnson (born March 15, 1999) is a Canadian professional soccer player who plays for Forge FC in the Canadian Premier League on loan from USL Championship side Colorado Springs Switchbacks.

 Early life

 Johnson played youth soccer with Botelho Soccer Training and Brampton YSC.
 In 2011, he represented Canada at the Danone U12 Cup.
 During his youth years, he also spent some time playing in England and Spain.
 In 2016, he won the ROPSSA high school boys soccer title.